2. Numeric vectors#

 ,l

-,object sizes with
+,object sizes by

 n